Jai-veer07/Induction-Program/Readme.md

 <details>
 <summary><strong>📅 Day 7 — 🏁 Motor Sports, Economics & ID Cards</strong></summary>

 - **Gautam** (senior) sharing personal insights on Motor Sports.
+Added unique perspective to the topic
-- Economics lecture by **Prof. Varinder Singh** with real-world engineering applications.
+- Economics lecture by **Prof. Varinder Singh** with real-world engineering applications.Taught about finances,balances,etc.
-- ID card formation — officially part of GNDEC.
+- The day concluded with the process of ID card formation, a small yet significant step that made us feel officially part of the College community

 </details>